arnoson/very-simple-components/README.md

 </div>

 <script type="module">
-  import { mountComponents } from '@very-simple/components'
+  import { mount } from '@very-simple/components'
   // We only have to import the component, it will register itself. import './components/gallery.js'

-  // This will look for any elements with a `data-simple-component` attribute and
+  // This will look for any elements with either a `data-simple-component`
-  // mount the corresponding component. mountComponents()
+  // or an `data-simple-directive` attribute and mount the corresponding component/directive. mount()
 </script>
 ```